The Grace of GOD

 20 Howbeit, as the disciples stood round about him, he rose up, and came into the city: and the next day he departed with Barnabas to Derbe.”

 Like here in Lystra, where people were raised worshipping idols and Greek gods, Paul and Barbabas left footprints which were recorded in the bible for our admonition.
-That they even rent their garments and ran in the midst of them; trying to stop them from worshipping and offering to them as the incarnation in the flesh of their gods whom they worship: of Barnabas as Jupiter, and Paul as Mercurius.
-Then with humility of their mind, with great fear in the True GOD, of whom they have witnessed having a personal encounter with His Only Begotten Son JESUS CHRIST; The Living Manifestation of GOD in the flesh and in the Spirit, they taught the people that worship should only be for Him, and not to the man- made images nor in the mythologies, their mind and belief have been manipulated.
+That they even rent their garments and ran in the midst of them; trying to stop them from worshipping and offering sacrifices to them; for as for them, they are the incarnation in the flesh of their gods whom they worship: of Barnabas as Jupiter, and Paul as Mercurius.
+Then with humility of their mind, with great fear in the True GOD, of whom they have witnessed and have been in a personal encounter with His Only Begotten Son JESUS CHRIST; The Living Manifestation of GOD in the flesh and in the Spirit, they taught the people that worship should only be for Him, and not to them; more so, not even to some the man- made images nor in the mythologies, their mind and belief have been manipulated.

 Even the apostles and disciples of CHRIST whom are the saints gone ahead of us, to be with the LORD, they are pointing us to worship only our Loving LORD and Savior JESUS CHRIST, and not to anything or anyone else; not even to them who have been called to become a channel why we now have GOD’s written words: the bible.

-Let our worship , prayers and adoration only be to GOD in the Name of our LORD and Savior JESUS CHRIST; let His Name be lifted up only in our lives every day and until our lives be taken to be with Him forever and ever!
+Let our worship , prayers and adoration only be to GOD in the Name of our LORD and Savior JESUS CHRIST; let each of us teach others that His Name be lifted up only in our lives every day and until our lives be taken to be with Him forever and ever!
 Amen.

 Acts 14:21-28 KJV -